Ahmed-Ali/JSONExport/README.md

 Installation
 ========================
-Kindly clone the project, and build it using xCode 6.1+ on any Mac OS X 10.10 or above.
+Kindly clone the project, and build it using xCode 8 and above.

 To Do
 ========================